 Absolutely; if you need to extend your Visitor Visa Insurance, be it extending the period of coverage or increasing the amount of coverage, we at Canadian LIC are here to help you with that.
 For instance, when the pandemic extended Rajiv’s parents’ stay unexpectedly, we quickly adjusted their insurance plan to extend their coverage, thereby keeping them safe during their extended visit.

-The cost of Visitor Visa Insurance in Canada is impacted by various factors, including age, length of stay, sum insured, and medical history.
-We provide detailed consultations so visitors understand clearly how these factors would apply to them.
-One case that stands out is Robert, whose father had a very complex medical history.
-We looked into a number of plans that would offer the type of coverage required yet are cost-effective, whereby his father was fully covered according to the super visa requirement.
+Visitor Visa Insurance cost in Canada depends on age, duration, sum insured and medical history, etc. We offer lengthy consultations so visitors understand exactly how these would apply to them.
+One standout case is Robert, whose father had a highly complicated medical history.
+We researched a few plans that would provide the coverage we need, but would not be expensive enough so that his father would be fully covered as per the super visa requirement.

 Yes, Canadian LIC specializes in finding Visitor Insurance Plans that cover pre-existing conditions tailored to each client’s unique needs.
 We understand the importance of such coverage, as it was with George’s mother, who had diabetes.
 We helped George find a plan which covered her condition, ensuring she had no gaps in her medical care while in Canada.